-• Ring Topology
+Ring Topology

-- Computers are connected in a closed loop. - Data sent by a computer is passed from one computer to the next in the loop until the data reaches the destination computer/ sender. - Star Topology - Each computer is attached to a central point called a hub. - The hub accepts data from the sending computer and delivers it to the destination computer.
+- Computers are connected in a closed loop. - Data sent by a computer is passed from one computer to the next in the loop until the data reaches the destination computer/ sender.

+Star Topology

+- Each computer is attached to a central point called a hub. - The hub accepts data from the sending computer, forwards to everyone else (thereby, the message reaches the destination computer).